science-computing/butido/examples/packages/1/README.md

 failing builds (configurable via ENV variables).

+## Setup

+The top-level `shell.nix` file contains a list of environment variables that are required for butido and the Makefile to automagically find the right locations.

+The `shell.nix` file can be called with
+`nix-shell ./shell.nix --argstr example 1` to explicitely select the environment for example 1.

 ## Downloads

 The downloads are done from localhost, where a (python) web server has to serve